Season 1, Episode 17-Andrew Johnson and Raleigh

 Check Out the Most Recent Episodes!

-“You certainly can’t say that the people of Dallas haven’t given you a nice welcome,” Nellie Connolly said to John F Kennedy, and he responded, "No, you certainly can't."
-The last words of Kennedy, 35th President of the United States before three shots rang out and ended his life.
-Learn about his murder, his funeral, and burial, as well as the gravesite!
-Check out the website at VisitingthePresidents.com for visual aids, links, past episodes, recommended reading, and other information!Episode Page: https://visitingthepresidents.com/2026/04/07/season-3-episode-35-john-f-kennedys-tomb/Season 1's John F Kennedy Episode: "John F Kennedy and Brookline" on his birthplace!Season 2's John F Kennedy Episode: "John F Kennedy and Hyannis Port" on his homes!Support the showAlso, check out “Visiting the Presidents” on Facebook, Instagram, and Twitter!
+"Send Mike immediately!" the last words of Lyndon Johnson, 36th President of the United States after a sad post-Presidency.
+Learn about the end of his administration, his death, funeral, and burial, as well as the gravesite!
+Check out the website at VisitingthePresidents.com for visual aids, links, past episodes, recommended reading, and other information!Episode Page: https://visitingthepresidents.com/2026/04/28/season-3-episode-36-lyndon-johnsons-tomb/Season 1's Lyndon Johnson Episode: "Lyndon Johnson and Stonewall" on his birthplace!Season 2's Lyndon Johnson Episode: "Lyndon Johnson and the LBJ Ranch" on his homes!Support the showAlso, check out “Visiting the Presidents” on Facebook, Instagram, and Twitter!

 Boulard, Garry..
 Andrew Johnson: The Renaissance of an American Politician.